-The Cuban butterfly Phoebis avellaneda, whose name pays homage to the writer Avellaneda, shines in shades of deep yellow and red.
+The name of the Cuban butterfly Phoebis avellaneda pays homage to the writer Avellaneda.
+Its wings shine in shades of deep yellow and red.

 The secretive one

 The anemone fish, or clownfish, lives in the Indo-Pacific and has distinctive white and orange markings.
-Pacific anemone offer it protection.
+It looks for protection in the ocean's anemones.

 The triggerfish can grow up to one metre in length.
 Divers have as much as respect as they do fascination for this graceful aquatic animal.

-The pointed-mouthed Moorish idol is a traditional species in the waters of the coral reef.
-This colourful fish lives at a depth of around 180 metres, usually in pairs or small groups.
+The Moorish idol prefers to live in coral reefs.
+This colourful fish can be found at a depth of around 180 metres, usually in pairs or small groups.